Overview and Assumptions¶

 A Canton domain consists of three entities:

-and identity manager, providing a PKI infrastructure, and party to participant mappings.
+and topology manager, providing a PKI infrastructure, and party to participant mappings.

 We call these the domain entities.
 The high-level communication channels between the domain entities are depicted below.